What to see in Pisac?

-Only a short ride from Cusco, as you enter the Sacred Valley, lies the town of Pisac famous for its colorful market and Pisac Ruins towering atop the hill.
+Only a short ride from Cusco city, as you enter the Sacred Valley, lies the town of Pisac famous for its colorful local market and Pisac Ruins towering atop the hill.
 Modern Pisac has gained a lot of popularity with expats looking to settle into the Andes and live an organic tranquil life, which has created the most fascinating dynamic between its inhabitants.
-Its still one of my favorite small towns to heard out to for the day, to just hang out with friends and relax or to enjoy a festival.

 Pisac town is a gateway to the Sacred Valley.
-Due to its strategic location, we can guess that the main purpose of the ancient Incan city was to protect Cusco and the Sacred Valley.
+Due to its strategic location, we can guess that the main purpose of the ancient Incan city was to protect Cusco city (the capital) and the Sacred Valley.
 Another theory is that it was a major trading point.
 Nowadays, we can be grateful that the Inca people built one of the most picturesque sites in the most beautiful of settings.
+This part of Peru is so beautiful that a visit is essential.

 The Sunday Pisac Market

-If Pisac didn’t have such exceptional ruins, then we wouldn’t recommend anyone to go out of their way to visit its famous Sunday market.
-Now, that’s not to say that the market isn’t worth visiting.
-But rather that it does slant slightly towards having too many of the stalls selling the same souvenirs prevalent throughout Peru, rather than focusing on unique local products.
-However, this sprawling Sunday market which spills out over half of Pisac’s streets is a feast for the senses.
-It continues to see its fair share of families from the surrounding villages making their weekly trip to Pisac, which provides a wonderful opportunity for people-watching and insight into local life.
+This sprawling Sunday market which spills out over half of Pisac’s streets is a feast for the senses.
+It continues to see its fair share of families from the surrounding villages making their weekly trip to Pisac, which provides a wonderful opportunity for people watching and insight into local life.

 If you can’t visit on Sunday, then a scaled down version of Pisac Market does run throughout the week, and Tuesday and Thursday are official market days (though less grand than Sundays).